zahraaAed/Side-project/backend/README.md

 7. **User Roles and Permissions**:

-   - Differentiate between regular users and registered meme creators.
+   - Differentiate between regular users(view only) and registered meme creators.

 ## Submission